NabinGiri/nabingiri.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student in computer science at the University of Missouri, Columbia with a passion for machine learning and software engineering.
-My research interest are in geometric deep learning, computer vision, natural language processing, and bioinformatics.
-Lately, I have been focusing on using machine learning in bioinfomatics.
-Feel free to reach out to me to talk about machine learning, software engineering, bioinformatics or anything in general!
+I am a PhD student in computer science at <a href="https://missouri.edu" target="_blank"> Mizzou</a>, with a strong interest in machine learning and software engineering.
+My research interests include geometric deep learning, computer vision, natural language processing, and bioinformatics.
+Recently, I've been focusing on the use of deep learning in bioinfomatics.
+Please contact me if you want to discuss machine learning, software engineering, bioinformatics, or anything in general!

 ## Recent Achievements

-* Dec 10, 2022 &nbsp; Our method on "MultimerEVA: Estimating the accuracy of structures of protein multimers using pairwise structure comparison and deep learning inter-chain distance prediction" is available in  <a href="https://predictioncenter.org/casp15/doc/CASP15_Abstracts.pdf" target="_blank">CASP15 Abstract Book</a>  🌟 Ranked 1st in CASP15 🌟
+* Dec 10, 2022 &nbsp; Our method on "MultimerEVA: Estimating the accuracy of structures of protein multimers using pairwise structure comparison and deep learning inter-chain distance prediction" is available in  <a href="https://predictioncenter.org/casp15/doc/CASP15_Abstracts.pdf" target="_blank">CASP15 Abstract Book</a>  🌟 ***Ranked 1st in CASP15*** 🌟
 * Nov 20, 2022 &nbsp; Our method on "Template-based Modeling for Accurate Prediction of Ligand-Protein Complex Structures in CASP15" is available in  <a href="https://predictioncenter.org/casp15/doc/CASP15_Abstracts.pdf" target="_blank">CASP15 Abstract Book</a>
 * Sep 19, 2022 &nbsp; Our paper on "Deep learning for reconstructing protein structures from cryo-EM density maps: recent advances and future directions" is available in <a href="https://arxiv.org/abs/2209.08171" target="_blank">arXiv</a>
 * May 30, 2022 &nbsp; Our paper on "Reconstruction of protein quaternary structures using deep reinforcement learning" is available in <a href="https://doi.org/10.48550/arXiv.2205.13594" target="_blank">arXiv</a>